DinaZelikina/project_tastyspace/README.md

     pip install -r requirements.txt
     ```

-3. Copy the example environment file and configure it as needed:
+3. Copy the example environment file and configure it as needed, if necessary:
     ```bash
     cp example.env .env
     ```